The Zacks Rank Explained: How to Find Strong Buy Oils and Energy Stocks

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Schlumberger (SLB), which was added to the Zacks Rank #1 list on January 27, 2022.
+Let's take a look at APA (APA), which was added to the Zacks Rank #1 list on February 2, 2022.

-Houston, TX-based Schlumberger Limited is a leading oilfield services company, providing services to the oil and gas explorers, and producers across the world.
-Through oilfield services contracts, Schlumberger helps the upstream energy players to locate oil and gas, and to drill and evaluate hydrocarbon wells.
-The company, founded in 1926, also supports the explorers to construct oil and gas wells and produce optimum volumes of the commodities from the existing wells.
+Founded in 1954, Houston, TX-based APA Corporation is one of the world's leading independent energy companies engaged in the exploration, development and production of natural gas, crude oil and natural gas liquids.
+Geographically, the company’s operations are in the United States, Egypt and in the North Sea of the United Kingdom.
+APA also holds acreage in offshore Suriname (South America) and other international locations.

-For fiscal 2022, 10 analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.08 to $1.98 per share.
-SLB boasts an average earnings surprise of 7.8%.
+For fiscal 2021, two analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased -$0.04 to $4.02 per share.
+APA boasts an average earnings surprise of 25.1%.

-Earnings are expected to grow 54.7% for the current fiscal year, while revenue is projected to increase 15.2%.
+Analysts are expecting earnings to grow 472.2% for the current fiscal year, with revenue forecasted to rise 74.2%.

-Additionally, SLB has climbed higher over the past four weeks, gaining 30.3%.
-The S&P 500 is down 9.7% in comparison.
+APA has been moving higher over the past four weeks as well, up 17.8% compared to the S&P 500's loss of 4.6%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Schlumberger should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, APA should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.